7-300 Specific Call Procedures

 c.
 When notified by a desk officer, the supervisor will ensure the report is taken in a private setting and may reassign resources to the desk as necessary.

 a.
 Responding officers should generally limit their initial interview to questions that will establish only the basic facts of the assault and provide the information necessary for the immediate needs of the investigation and safety of the victim, such as the suspect identity and elements of the crime.

 b.
 Ask about and document signs and symptoms of injury, including strangulation.

 c.
 Identify and attempt to interview potential witnesses to the sexual assault and anyone the victim told about the sexual assault.

 d.
 Inform the victim that a second interview may occur at a later time by a trained investigator.

 e.
 Request preferred contact information for the victim for follow-up.
-Ask if the telephone number is a safe one (if it is used by others), if it is safe to leave a voicemail message, and if it is safe for the victim that officers say they are calling from the Minneapolis Police Department.
+Ask if the telephone number is a safe one (if it is used by others), if it is safe to leave a voicemail message, and if it is safe for the victim if callers identify themselves as members of the Minneapolis Police Department.

 a.
 For incidents occurring in other jurisdictions, the officer shall use the location where the report is being taken as the incident location (e.g. the precinct, HCMC, etc.).